eesyuen09/tp/docs/DeveloperGuide.md

 We follow the project design and documentation structure of the AddressBook-Level3 project by SE-EDU.
 In addition, the structure and certain sections of this Developer Guide were inspired by and adapted from [a team project developed by a previous cohort](https://ay2425s1-cs2103t-w08-1.github.io/tp/).
-We used GitHub Copilot as an auto-complete tool, primarily to assist in writing boilerplate code and suggest code completions.
+We used GitHub Copilot as an auto-complete tool, primarily to assist in writing boilerplate code, suggest code completions and in reviewing code.
 All generated code was reviewed and verified by the team before inclusion.

 --------------------------------------------------------------------------------------------------------------------